voxpupuli/puppet-bacula/README.md

   Defaults to `Default`.
 Bacula `Pool` directive.
 - `jobdef`: name of the `bacula::jobdef` to use.
   Defaults to `Default`.
 Bacula `JobDefs` directive.
+- `level`: default job level to run the job as.
+  Bacula `Level` directive.
+- `accurate`: wether to enable accurate mode.
+NB, can be memory intensive on the client.
+  Defaults to 'no'.
+Bacula 'Accurate' directive.

 ### bacula::jobdefs